 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-Improving your credit score is the first step in buying a home.
+We're used to working with all tiers of FICO scores.
 Contact us and we can help you get on the right track to the home of your dreams.

 - Correct your credit report.
-If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.